ceh2624/KizmetGame/README.md

 # KizmetGame
 Kizmet Game
-This is a Yaghtzee like dice game
+This is a Yahtzee like dice game